Polymeta/WonderTrade/README.md

 - `cooldownEnabled` - Whether to enable cool-downs on the wondertrade command
 - `cooldown` - Cool-down in **MINUTES**.
 Only used if above value is set to `true`
 - `blacklist` - A list of Pokémon properties that can not be wondertraded, an example entry would be "cobblemon:charmander", but you can even get more complex as we use the pokemon properties under the hood.
 Refer to the wondertrade pool for more examples!
+- `poolMinLevel` & `poolMaxLevel` - Sets the level range of the pool that gets applied during generation of the pool
+  - _Note_: changing these values will require either manual fixing of the pool or running the /regenerate command to ensure all Pokémon in the pool are within the new level range
+- `adjustNewPokemonToLevelRange` - adjust Pokémon that get traded to be within the above level range
+  - _Example_: You have a poolMinLevel = 5 and a poolMaxLevel = 15, if a player trades a level 20 Pokémon, it gets inserted into the pool with level 15 instead

 ### Message Config